Middlegame: Related works

 Middlegame contains several excerpts from Over the Woodward Wall, a fictitious children's novel purportedly written by the equally-fictitious 19th-century alchemist A. Deborah Baker; a complete version of Over the Woodward Wall (written by McGuire) was published in October 2020.
 This first novel in The Up-and-Under series has been followed by Along the Saltwise Sea, Into the Windwracked Wilds, and Under the Smokestrewn Sky.

 Seasonal Fears, a second novel set in the world of Middlegame, was published in 2022.
 McGuire has stated that she would eventually like to write five novels in the Alchemical Journeys series, with each one related to one of the five alchemical elements.
 Middlegame, Seasonal Fears, Tidal Creatures, Ink Pot Gods, and an untitled fifth book would represent Fire, Earth, Water, Air, and Aether, respectively.

-The third book, Tidal Creatures, was published in 2024, with the fourth book, Inkpot Gods, and fifth book, Asphodel, planned for publication.
+The third book, Tidal Creatures, was published in 2024 and the fourth book, Inkpot Gods, was published in 2026.
+The fifth book, Asphodel, is planned for publication.